 For further information

-For more detailed information, read the FTC publication Home Sweet Home Improvement.
+For more detailed information, check out the FTC publications in Home Improvement.